mikesavior/inara_updater/Readme.md

-# Tools and scripts for Elite: Dangerous

-This package provides a collection of scripts I have found useful for Elite: Dangerous.

-### update_inara.py
+# inara.cz updater

-The most useful tool here! update_inara will fetch your location and credit balance from E:D, and update your inara.cz profile automatically.
+The inara updater will fetch your location and credit balance from E:D, and update your inara.cz profile automatically.

-### elite_info.py

-elite_info fetches the user's credit balance and current location from the E:D Companion API, and prints this information.
-With --dump, it will print *everything* returned by the Companion API.

-### FreePIE

-This directory contains scripts used with the FreePIE software.
-See FreePIE/Readme.md for details.

-## Using the Python Scripts
+## Usage

 ### In Windows

-Download and run the latest update_inara.exe from the [releases page](https://github.com/annabunches/ed_tools/releases/latest).
+Download and run the latest inara_updater.exe from the [releases page](https://github.com/annabunches/inara_updater/releases/latest).

 ### In Linux